remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

   I recognize that I could have played with all those parameters/choices to improve validation accuracy performance.
 However, so far, the only parameter I played with in order to reach the minimul test accuracy target of 0.93 was to change the number of epochs from 10 to 20.

-  But I recognize that if I want to explore further improvements, all the other choices/parameters would be available for me to try getting more accuracy improvements, especially optimizing the learning rate, exploring the optimizer other options, changing the Batch size and doing more testing with number of epochs and weight initialization parameters.
+  But I recognize that if I want to explore further improvements, all the other choices/parameters would be available for me to try getting more accuracy improvements, especially optimizing the learning rate, exploring the optimizer other options, changing the Batch size, doing more testing with number of epochs and weight initialization parameters, extensive range of options on convolution networks kernel sizes, number of convolutions, activation functions choices, pooling functions, number of fully connected layers and sizes.
+List of other options is very long and opening for many avenues to either improve and worsen the classifier performance results, so I chose to limit myself to changing parameters I could logically see would improve results and reach the minimum passing test accuracy of 0.93.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.